CODEX ARCANUM — CIPHERS

 1605 AD — Sir Francis Bacon

-Francis Bacon devised this cipher as a form of steganography — the art of hiding that a message exists at all.
-Each letter is encoded as a unique 5-character sequence of A's and B's (A=AAAAA, B=AAAAB … Z=BABBB), which could then be concealed in ordinary text by alternating two fonts or typefaces.
-Bacon claimed the method could hide secret messages inside any book.
-It resurfaced in the 20th century as the basis for certain binary encoding schemes and remains a staple of CTF puzzles.
-Historical Baconian alphabets have multiple variants; this implementation uses the common merged I/J form.
+Francis Bacon devised this cipher as a form of steganography — the act of hiding a message in another message.
+Each letter is encoded as a unique 5 char sequence of A's and B's (A=AAAAA, B=AAAAB … Z=BABBB), which would then be concealed in text by alternating two fonts.
+The method could hide secret messages inside any book.
+It came back as during the computer age for binary encoding and it remains as another likely CTF puzzle variant.
+Historical Bacon alphabets have many variants.
+Most implementations use the commonly merged I/J form.

 [ RAIL FENCE CIPHER ]

-The rail fence cipher is a transposition cipher — it doesn't substitute letters, it reorders them.
-The plaintext is written in a zigzag pattern across a number of "rails" (rows), then read off row by row.
+The rail fence cipher is a transposition cipher.
+It re-orders the letters instead of substituting them.
+The text is written in a zigzag pattern across a number of "rails" (rows), then it is read off row by row.
 With 3 rails, "WEAREDISCOVERED" becomes "WECRLTEERDSOAIVD".
-It was reportedly used in the American Civil War.
-It offers essentially no security against a modern attacker, but it's a clean introduction to the concept that encryption can rearrange rather than replace — and it appears constantly in CTF challenges.
+Some evidence suggests it was used in the American Civil War.
+Once again this one does not offer any protection against a modern attacker or a wise old one, but it's a good intro to the rearrange vs. replace concept and it is another one that shows up in CTF challenges.

 RAILS: